-Determining if you or someone you love has an addiction can be confusing at first, but when you learn the signs of addiction, it becomes much more clear.
-Specific signs of addiction will vary according to the substance of use and other varying factors, but there are common signs common to all addictions, including:
+Determining if you or someone you love has an addiction can be unnerving at first, but when you learn more about the signs of addiction, it can become much clearer.
+Specific signs of addiction will vary according to the substance used, but there are signs common to all addictions, including:

-Just like each individual is different, each addiction is distinct.
-As a result, it's essential to find a treatment center that will address the addiction on an individual basis, catering treatment plans according to what a person needs at that point in recovery.
+Each addiction is unique.
+It is essential to find a treatment center that will address the specific addiction on an individualized basis, tailoring treatment plans according to what a person needs at that point in his or her recovery.

 Alcohol Abuse and Addiction

 Recovery from alcoholism can be difficult and can be a life-long process.
 It can, however, be made easier with effective treatment and the proper support.

 Alcohol use is common in social situations, although some individuals may cross the line from casual use to alcohol abuse – or an alcohol use disorder – which can range from mild to severe.